 Losing a pet is a nightmare you never want to experience, so consider putting some safeguards in place.
 Microchipping is always a great idea for our pets, but especially so when traveling.
 Make sure your cell phone number is on their ID tags, and don’t forget to bring a picture of them in case of separation.
 Many states require proof of shots, so bring copies of those as well as your veterinarian’s information.

 The Safest Way for Dogs to Ride in the Car

 Allowing your dog to roam freely in the car can be dangerous.
 First off, they can cause distractions for the driver, which isn't safe for anyone.
-They could also be injured if you allow them to stick their head out of the window, or even jump out and take off.
-Worse, they can become a dangerous projectile in the event of an accident or sudden movement.
+Worse, they can become dangerous projectiles in the event of an accident or sudden movement.
 If your pet is not restrained and you are in an accident, you may be charged with distracted driving.

 To practice dog car safety and prevent serious injuries to both pets and passengers, pets should be properly secured at all times when traveling in a vehicle.
 The safest way for a dog to ride in the car is secured in a crate or with a dog seat belt and harness combination.
 No matter the method you use, your dog shouldn't sit in the front seat under any circumstances – securing them in the cargo area or back seat behind a front seat is safer.